-In addition to all meeting attendees, all AAIM staff working at the meeting will also follow the requirement for full vaccination; however, AAIM is not legally able to require local hotel staff to be vaccinated.
-AAIM is working with The US Grant to develop on-site protocols in accordance with the CDC guidelines for health and safety best practices.
+In addition to all attendees, all AAIM staff working at the meeting will be up-to-date on their vaccinations; however, AAIM is not legally able to require local hotel staff to be vaccinated.
+AAIM is working with the hotel to develop on-site protocols in accordance with the CDC guidelines.

-Do I need to test before arriving at the 2023 APM Winter Meeting?
+Do I need to test before arriving at the 2022 APDIM Fall Meeting?

 Will masks be required during the meeting?